bremsstrahlung-57/Lofi-Radio/README.md

 # Lo-fi Radio
 A simple Lo-fi music player built with vanilla JavaScript.
 The app uses the [Lo-fi Radio API](https://lofi-radio-man.vercel.app/) to stream relaxing beats while you work, study, or unwind.

-I used youtube iframe api and made it's display none ^_^
+I used youtube iframe api.

 # Vanilla JavaScript project